AndrewAMD/AllyInvestZorroPlugin/README.md

 </FIXML>
 ```
 * SET\_DIAGNOSTICS
-  * #define SET\_DIAGNOSTICS 138
   * Input: 1 to enable, 0 to disable.
   * Returns 1 if command accepted, 0 if command rejected.
   * When enabled, all xml communications will be dumped into the Zorro\Log folder for diagnostic purposes.

 ## Known Issues
 1. On holidays, broker API might say that the market is open when it is closed.
-  1. Broker has not solved this issue as of 2017-05.
+Broker has not solved this issue as of 2017-05.
 2. Server will sometimes return ask/bid quotes of 0.00 after hours / on weekends.
-  1. Plugin might use the latest historical M1 data and treat it as a quote when quote is unavailable.
+In this case, the plugin might use the latest historical M1 data instead and treat it as a quote.
 However, it will declare a spread of zero.

 ## MIT License